 As a general rule, expenses incurred in obtaining, ensuring and maintaining taxable income are fully deductible, unless they are listed as non-deductible items or items which are deductible only up to a limit set by the law.

 Carry-forward of losses

-Tax losses derived after January 1st, 2014 may be carried forward uniformly for 4 tax years.
+Tax losses derived from January 1st, 2014 to December 31st, 2019 may be carried forward uniformly for 4 tax years.
 Tax losses derived before 2014 cannot be carried-forward anymore.